Northern Ireland women's national under-19 football team

 The Northern Ireland women's national under-19 football team represents the female under-19s of Northern Ireland in the UEFA Women's Under-19 Championship, and is controlled by the Irish Football Association.

 History

+UEFA Women's Under-19 Championship

+The Northern Irish team has qualified once for the UEFA Women's Under-19 Championship when hosting in 2017.